Faith In Action

 St. Andrew’s provides volunteers and free event space for Kairos Outside, a ministry supporting the families of those community members who are facing incarceration.
 Kairos is based on the idea that when an individual is in jail or prison for whatever reason, that experience can have significant impacts on spouses, parents and relatives.
 Kairos exists to provide love, support, and kindness to those family members who are suffering while their loved one is away.

-Our members give time and energy to charitable and civic causes in countless other ways, both outside the church and within it.
+Our members give time and energy to charitable and social justice causes in countless other ways, both outside the church and within it.
 We are always exploring new avenues for activism, outreach, and social justice.
 If you have a new ministry idea you think our church should consider, don’t hesitate to let us know!